 Stockholders, employees and other interested parties may communicate with any of our directors, our Board as a group, our independent directors as a group or any Board committee as a group by sending such communications to the Corporate Secretary to be forwarded to the Chair of the Board.
-The Corporate Secretary may respond directly or redirect any such communication to another department of the Company for an appropriate response if, in the discretion of the Corporate Secretary, such a direct response is more appropriate.
-The Corporate Secretary may also ignore any communication that he or she determines to be of a commercial or frivolous nature or otherwise inappropriate for Board consideration.
+The Corporate Secretary may respond directly or redirect any such communication to another department of the Company for an appropriate response if, in the discretion of the Corporate Secretary may also ignore any communication that he or she determines to be of a commercial or frivolous nature or otherwise inappropriate for Board consideration.